-7 Powerful Benefits of Using PPC Advertising
+7 Powerful Benefits Of Using PPC Advertising

 If you can shift away from more expensive traditional marketing to methods that provide real-time data and have better tracking, it can be a big win.

-6. Incredible Targeting Options
+6) PPC Has Incredible Targeting Options

 Many advertisers take a multi-layered approach in Google Ads to test and ensure full coverage across the networks and targeting types that can gain brand exposure.

-This ranges from targeting keywords through text ads, to running ads through remarketing based on their past behaviors or focusing on specific audience demographics on the display network.
+This ranges from targeting keywords through responsive search ads to running display ads through remarketing based on their past behaviors or focusing on specific audience demographics on various display networks, such as:

 By testing and trying out a mix, you can ensure the full scope of Google Ads is leveraged and that you’re getting as many impressions as possible while staying targeted to the personas in your prospective audience.